About the Project

 Graduate assistants Lindsey Dixon, Isaac Guzmán, and Adam McNeil have contributed to this project.

-The New Jersey Slavery Records project uses the descriptive model created by On These Grounds (OTG).
+The New Jersey Slavery Records project began with the descriptive model created by On These Grounds (OTG).
 The OTG model applies anti-racist principles and lessons from Black digital humanities scholarship to develop classification and terminology for describing Events, Persons, Organizations, and Places found in archival records.
 The Scarlet and Black Research Center has worked extensively to test this data model through our partnership with On These Grounds.
 The data model and its controlled vocabularies are fully documented.
 Our website uses version 1.1 of the model.
-We are also experimenting with adding several fields to extend the original OTG data model to include an additional Event Participation record class, which allows us to connect multiple core participants to an event and capture age, freedom status, and enslaver information for each core participant (the original model assumes one primary participant per event).
+We are experimenting with extending the original OTG data model to include an additional Event Participation record class, which allows us to connect multiple core participants to an event and capture age, freedom status, and enslaver information for each core participant (the original model assumes one primary participant per event).

 Each and every Event record is documented with a Source.
 Some sources are displayed as a plain text bibliographic citation in the Event record, while others provide a link to a digital facsimile of the original document.
 The work of digitizing the archival documents for this project is ongoing.
 We use the Source Vocabulary created by Enslaved.org to describe document types.